-On the other hand, as per leaks, MediaTek’s Dimensity 1000L chipset will have four Cortex-A77 cores with a clock speed of 2.2GHz for high performance.
-The remaining four cores will come with Cortex-A55 at 2.0GHz for power efficiency and mid-performance.
+On the other hand, MediaTek’s Dimensity 1000L chipset has four Cortex-A77 cores with a clock speed of 2.2GHz for high performance.
+The remaining four cores come with Cortex-A55 at 2.0GHz for power efficiency and mid-performance.

 So, after looking at the details specifications of CPU cores we can say All three of them are quite similar to each other.

 Graphics Processing Unit (GPU)

 According to Qualcomm claim, Snapdragon 765G’s GPU Adreno 620 got 38% performance boost compared to last-gen Adreno 618 GPU.
 So performance-wise it’s quite a nice upgrade from last-gen. In contrast, Samsung’s Exynos 980 uses its last-gen flagship SOCs GPU this time.
 A Mali-G76 in an MP5 configuration is used in Exynos 980 but they cut the core count to less than half compared to last-gen flagship GPU.
 For Dimensity 1000L we have ARM’s Mali-G77 GPU which is the highest performing mobile GPU for complex use cases.

 We have to wait until some GPU benchmarks hit the market to see how each GPU perform.
 However, on paper, 1000L has dominated the GPU section as it uses Mali-G77 series.